Yugoslavia at the Olympics: Following the breakup of Yugoslavia

 The United Nations affirmed that the Socialist Federal Republic of Yugoslavia had ceased to exist, and the Federal Republic of Yugoslavia (FRY) was a new state.
 All former republics were entitled to state succession, while none of them continued SFR Yugoslavia's international legal personality.
 As a result of the U.N. resolution, individual FRY athletes were allowed to compete as Independent Olympic Participants at the 1992 Summer Olympics, and FRY was not allowed to compete at the 1994 Winter Olympics.

 The Federal Republic of Yugoslavia, consisting of the Republic of Serbia and the Republic of Montenegro, participated at the Games since 1996.
 At the 1996 Games, the nation was designated with the same code, Yugoslavia (YUG), as the defunct SFRY.
 It was rechartered as the State Union of Serbia and Montenegro in 2003 with there being no territorial changes.
-The Serbia and Montenegro (SCG) designation and code were used at the 2004 Games.
+The Serbia and Montenegro (SCG) designation and code were used at the 2004 summer games and 2006 winter games.

 Two of the successor nations (Croatia and Slovenia) began to compete as independent teams at the Olympics starting at the 1992 Winter Games and Bosnia and Herzegovina at the 1992 Summer Games and as of the 2008 Summer Olympics, all six successor nations, former socialist republics, have participated independently.
 Kosovo, a former autonomous province, made its Olympic debut as an independent national team at the 2016 Summer Olympics.